 Pine branches tend to be easy to break and often does so with a jagged edge.
 Sharpening it with a stone or knife can make a lethal point.

-Pine sticks can be turned into three-pronged fishing spears, two-pronged frog gigs or simple single pointed spears.
+These sticks can be turned into three-pronged fishing spears, two-pronged frog gigs or simple single pointed spears.
 Whatever your choice of weapon, the versatile pine tree will meet the need.

-Of course, everyone that is lost in the wilderness needs a good night’s rest.
-While that is easier said than done, the ever present pine tree can help with that.
+Of course, everyone that is lost in the wilderness needs a good night's rest.
+While that is easier said than done, the ever-present pine tree can help with that.